saucelabs/sauce-docs/docs/error-reporting/web-console/overview.md

 <img src={useBaseUrl('img/error-reporting/console-views/stability-metrics-not-configured.png')} alt="Shows widgets for stability metrics not properly configured." />

-Note that, as of 8/2/2021, these features are still being developed for many of our SDKs.
-Right now, only our Unity SDK is supported (v 3.5.0 and up).
+Only our Unity SDK is supported (v 3.5.0 and up).

-For best results, note that you will need to add a filter to your view to remove the error reports from backtrace.versions that did not support stability metrics.
+For best results, you will need to add a filter to your view to remove the error reports from backtrace.versions that did not support stability metrics.
 For example, the Backtrace-Unity SDK version 3.5.0 was the first to support this feature so you would want to add a filter of "backtrace.version >= 3.5.0".

-For more information on stability metrics and how to ensure they are configured correctly, see [Stability Metrics](https://support.backtrace.io/hc/en-us/articles/4405716135060-Stability-Metrics).
+For more information on stability metrics and how to ensure they are configured correctly, see [Stability Metrics](/error-reporting/project-setup/stability-metrics/).